hbctraining/Intro-to-Unix-archived/lessons/07_rnaseq_workflow.md

     $ samtools index results/STAR/Mov10_oe_1_Aligned.sortedByCoord.out.bam

+Use FileZilla to copy the following files to your local machine,

+`results/STAR/Mov10_oe_1_Aligned.sortedByCoord.out.bam`,

+`results/STAR/Mov10_oe_1_Aligned.sortedByCoord.out.bam.bai`

-**Transfer files to your laptop using the command line**
+> **NOTE: You can also transfer files to your laptop using the command line**

-We previously used FileZilla to transfer files from Orchestra to your laptop.
-However, there is another way to do so using the command line interface.
-Similar to the `cp` command to copy there is a command that allows you to securely copy files between computers.
+Similar to the `cp` command, there is a command that allows you to securely copy files between computers.
 The command is called `scp` and allows files to be copied to, from, or between different hosts.
-It uses ssh for data transfer and provides the same authentication and same level of security as ssh.
+It uses ssh for data transfer and provides the same authentication and same level of security as `ssh`.

 First, identify the location of the _origin file_ you intend to copy, followed by the _destination_ of that file.
-Since the origin file is located on Orchestra, this requires you to provide remote host and login information.
+Since the original file is located on Orchestra, this requires you to provide remote host and login information.

-The following 2 files need to be moved from Orchestra to your local machine,

-`results/STAR/Mov10_oe_1_Aligned.sortedByCoord.out.bam`,

-`results/STAR/Mov10_oe_1_Aligned.sortedByCoord.out.bam.bai`

 ```
 $ scp user_name@transfer.orchestra.med.harvard.edu:/home/user_name/unix_workshop/rnaseq_project/results/Mov10_oe_1_Aligned.sortedByCoord.out.bam* /path/to/directory_on_laptop